Swedish Model Anna Nystrom Flaunts Killer Legs In The Tightest Leather Pants

 Once again, Anna Nystrom is driving her fans absolutely wild.

 As those who follow the Swedish-born beauty on social media know, Anna is a fitness enthusiast and she regularly shares workout-chic photos and videos with her loyal fans.
-So far, the blond bombshell has racked up an impressive following of over 8.3 million on Instagram alone and pretty much everything that she shares one her page earns her rave reviews from fans.
+So far, the blond bombshell has racked up an impressive following of over 8.3 million on Instagram alone, and pretty much everything that she shares on her page earns her rave reviews from fans.

 In the most recent post that was shared on her page, Anna strikes a pose front and center in front of a white wooden wall while tagging herself in Sweden.
-The stunner wears her long, blond locks down and curled as well as a face full of stunning makeup that includes eyeliner, mascara, blush, highlighter, and matte lipstick.
+The stunner wears her long, blond locks down and curled, as well as a face full of stunning makeup that includes eyeliner, mascara, blush, highlighter, and matte lipstick.
 She accessorizes the look with a pair of big, black sunglasses on the top of her head.

-For the photo op, Anna cozies up in a cream colored sweater that is baggy in the arms but more form-fitting in her torso.
+For the photo op, Anna cozies up in a cream colored sweater that is baggy in the arms, but more form-fitting in her torso.
 The model completes the sexy and chic look with a pair of insanely tight leather pants that fit her like a glove, showing off her toned legs to her legion of fans.
-The post has only been live on Nystrom’s page for a short time but it’s garnered rave reviews from fans with over 44,000 likes and 500-plus comments.
+The post has only been live on Nystrom’s page for a short time, but it’s garnered rave reviews from fans with over 44,000 likes and 500-plus comments, as of the time of this writing.

-Some fans commented on the shot to let Anna know that she looks gorgeous while countless others raved over her outfit.
+Some fans commented on the shot to let Anna know that she looks gorgeous, while countless others raved over her outfit.
 A few more fans had no words and simply flooded the comments section with flame and heart emoji.

 “Wow.
 You look amazing!
 Love your look and the cozy sweater,” one fan raved.